Capital Gazette shooting suspect barricaded door, preventing staffers from escaping rampage

 The prosecutor said Ramos "entered through the front door and worked his way through the office, where he shot victims as he walked through the office."

-Police said Ramos explicitly targeted the newspaper.
+Police said Ramos explicitly targeted people working at the newspaper.
 On Friday, a judge ordered Ramos held without bond pending a trial.
-Earlier on Friday, Ramos was charged with five counts of first-degree murder.

 Ramos appeared before Judge Thomas Pryal on Friday wearing a green detention suit in a video court appearance.
 The suspect said nothing but watched attentively, the Associated Press reported.
 Authorities have described the suspect as being uncooperative.

-Adams said the judge’s finding that Ramos was a danger to society is justified because of evidence that he carefully planned the attack barricading the back door so victims couldn't escape, before using "a tactical approach in hunting down and shooting the innocent people."
+Adams said the judge’s finding that Ramos was a danger to society is justified because of evidence that he carefully planned the attack, barricading the back door so victims couldn't escape and using "a tactical approach in hunting down and shooting the innocent people."

 The five Gazette staffers killed in the attack were identified as Wendi Winters, John McNamara, Gerald Fischman, Rebecca Smith, and Rob Hiaasen.
 Two other employees, Rachel Pacella and Janet Cooley were injured in the attack and treated at a hospital before being released.